vasile007/london-rotterdam-wan-simulation/README.md

 ---

-## IP Addressing & Subnetting

-### Subnet Allocation

-- **London LAN:** `192.168.20.0/26`
-- **Rotterdam LAN:** `192.168.20.64/26`
-- **WAN Link:** `192.168.20.128/26`

-All end devices and network interfaces are manually assigned IP addresses according to the subnet they belong to, with routers acting as default gateways for each LAN.

----

-## Dynamic Routing (RIPv2)
+## Task 2 – Dynamic Routing (RIPv2)

 Dynamic routing is implemented using **RIPv2** on both routers.
-RIPv2 allows automatic exchange of routing information between the London and Rotterdam sites, ensuring full connectivity without the need for static routes.
+RIPv2 enables automatic exchange of routing information between all three subnets, ensuring full connectivity without the need for static routes.

-RIPv2 is chosen because:
+RIPv2 was selected because:
 - It supports classless routing
 - It is simple to configure
-- It is suitable for small to medium-sized networks
+- It is appropriate for small to medium-sized networks

 ---

-## Network Services
+## Task 3 – Network Services & Security

-### FTP Service
-An FTP server is configured on the **Rotterdam Server**.
-This service allows authenticated file access from client PCs using the following credentials:
-- Username: `cisco`
-- Password: `cisco`

-### HTTP & DNS Services
+### Network Services
-The **London Server** hosts both HTTP and DNS services.
-DNS is configured with the domain name **adventureworks.com**, allowing clients to access the web server using a hostname instead of an IP address.

-### Email Service
+- **FTP Server** configured on the Rotterdam Server (credentials: cisco / cisco)
+- **HTTP and DNS Services** hosted on the London Server
+- DNS domain configured as **adventureworks.com**
-An email server is configured on the **Rotterdam Server** using the domain **adventureworks.com**.
+- **Email Server** configured on the Rotterdam Server using the same domain

-Email clients are configured on selected PCs, each with a unique email address.
-Successful send and receive operations confirm correct email server configuration.
+Email clients are configured on selected PCs and verified through successful send and receive operations.

+### Security Configuration
+A **Windows Firewall rule** is implemented on the Rotterdam Server to:
+- Block **outbound FTP traffic**
+- Protocol: TCP
+- Port: 21

+This provides basic server-side security while allowing other services (HTTP, DNS, Email) to operate normally.

 ---

-## Security Configuration

-A **Windows Firewall rule** is implemented on the Rotterdam Server to enhance security.
-The rule blocks **outbound FTP traffic (TCP port 21)** initiated by the server itself.

-This demonstrates basic server-side security control while still allowing other services such as HTTP, DNS, and Email to function normally.

----

-## Testing & Verification
+## Task 4 – Testing & Verification

-The network is fully tested to ensure correct configuration and functionality.
+The network is fully tested to confirm correct configuration and functionality.

 Testing includes:
 - ICMP ping tests to verify basic connectivity
 - TRACERT tests to verify correct routing paths
 - HTTP testing using a web browser
-- FTP login and file access testing
+- FTP authentication and file access testing
 - Email send and receive testing

 All tests confirm: